-New Mexico Junior College is an independent two-year comprehensive community college having as a major part of its fundamental mission the provision of serving the needs and making accessible post-secondary education to the members of the community.
-In order to fulfill this mission, the College has an open-door policy for admission of students in credit courses and programs, who have graduated from an accredited high school, completed a General Education Development (GED) or High School Equivalency (HSE) certificate, or who through age and experience qualify for admission.
+New Mexico Junior College is an independent two year comprehensive community college having as a major part of its fundamental mission the provision of serving the needs and making accessible post secondary education to the members of the community.
+In order to fulfill this mission, the College has an open door policy for admission of students in credit courses and programs, who have graduated from an accredited high school, completed a General Education Development (GED), or High School Equivalency (HSE) certificate, have earned adult diplomas under the National External Diploma Program (NEDP©), or who through age and experience qualify for admission.
 The College also has opportunities for high school juniors and seniors to take college classes.
 New Mexico Junior College's non-credit course admission shall be in accordance with program procedures and admission policies as described herein.